Efficient parameter sampling for Markov jump processes: Experiments

+Figure~\ref{fig:TRACE_ECOLI} shows trace and autocorrelation plots for the parameter $\alpha$ produced by the Gibbs sampler (left) and our proposed sampler with $\kappa$ set to $1$.
+We see that this is a fairly hard MCMC sampling problem, however our sampler clearly outperforms Gibbs, which mixes very poorly.
+Both posterior distributions agreed with each other though, with a two sample-Kolmogorov Smirnov test returning a p-value of $ 0.1641$.

-We use this setup to evaluate our symmetrized MH sampler along with Gibbs sampling (other algorithms perform much worse).
-For our MH proposal distribution, we first run $500$ iterations of Gibbs sampling to estimate the posterior covariance of the vector $\theta = (\alpha,\beta,\lambda_1,\lambda_2)$, call this $\Sigma_\theta$.
-Our MH proposal distribution is then $q(\nu|\theta) = N(\nu|\theta, \kappa\Sigma_\theta)$ for different settings of $\kappa$ (the typical choice is $\kappa = 1$).
-Figure~\ref{fig:ECOLI} shows the results for parameters $(\alpha, \lambda_1)$, which are both very similar.
-We see that for the typical setting of $\kappa=1$, our sampler ourperforms the Gibbs sampler, though Gibbs sampling does outperform our method for large or small $\kappa$.
+Figure~\ref{fig:ECOLI} shows the ESS/s for different $\kappa$, for parameters $(\alpha, \lambda_1)$.
+Both have similar results, and as suggested by the earlier figure, we see that for the typical setting of $\kappa=1$, our sampler ourperforms Gibbs.
+In this problem though, Gibbs sampling does outperform our method for large or small $\kappa$.
 This is because a) large or small $\kappa$ mean the proposal variance is too large or too small, and b) the Gibbs conditionals over the parameters are conjugate for this model.
-Again, we expect the improvements our method offers to be more robust to the proposal distribution for more complex models without such conditional conjugacy.
+We expect the improvements our method offers to be more robust to the proposal distribution for more complex models without such conditional conjugacy.